meagonqz/boggle-backend/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 After authenticating at [`localhost:4000/auth/google`](http://localhost:4000/auth/google)  you can explore the available APIs with graphiql at  [`localhost:4000/api/graphql`](http://localhost:4000/api/graphql)

-# Deployment
-The app is hosted on Heroku using [heroku-buildpack-phoenix-static](https://github.com/gjaldon/heroku-buildpack-phoenix-static) at https://peaceful-hamlet-86580.herokuapp.com